 4.2 Trademark, Trade Names, Advertising.

 The Company will not permit the use of its copyrights, designs, photography, logos, trade names, trademarks, etc. without its prior written permission.
-This includes the use of the name 'Legacy Gold' or any derivative, in media, URLs, social media groups and clubs.
+This includes the use of the name 'Legacy Gold' , any of its associated brands, or any derivative, in media, URLs, social media groups and clubs.

 Similarly, the Company does not permit elements of its marketing materials, including but not limited to presentations, videos, social media posts, leaflets etc, to be changed, rebranded or amended in any way.
 This is to ensure the correct duplication of all materials downline and to protect the Legacy Gold brand and message.

-The Legacy Gold brand and logo may be used by Consultants for marketing purposes and on stationery and letterheads, as long as it is accompanied by the words: Independent Bullion Consultant or Independent Consultant, in a clearly visible and legible manner eg. 10pt print.
+The Legacy Gold brands and logos may be used by Consultants for marketing purposes and on stationery and letterheads, as long as it is accompanied by the words: Independent Consultant, in a clearly visible and legible manner eg. 10pt print or larger.
 Artwork for the same is available in the Back Office of the website.

 Use of the name, brand or logo of any of Legacy Gold's supply partners in any marketing materials is expressly forbidden.